Every time I think about the topic of “starting a business,” I recall a book I read years ago: “Feel the Fear and Do It Anyway.”

 If nothing else, familiarize yourself with your key financial metrics from the start.
 You may have to put in a bit of time to learn more about what is most important for your business, but at the very least, you’ll need to keep a close eye on your cash flow.
 Without cash on hand, your profitable business could still fail.

 LivePlan is also a good place to keep the live draft of your business plan.
-If you set this up earlier—in week two—you should find it easy to simply spend the day learning Scoreboard and your key metrics.
+If you set this up earlier—in week two—you should find it easy to simply spend the day learning about the Dashboard and your key metrics.

 Day 30: Rest